-The Eurobodalla Open Coast CMP contains 66 actions that aim to manage, preserve, improve, promote and rehabilitate the open coastline.
+The Eurobodalla Open Coast CMP contains 68 actions that aim to manage, preserve, improve, promote and rehabilitate the open coastline.
 An additional five actions have been recommended to monitor and evaluate the performance of the CMP implementation.

 The actions contained within this business plan primarily mitigate coastal risks to public beneficiaries, with consideration of balancing benefits across the range of locations, environments and threats within the Eurobodalla Open Coast.
-As such, no beneficiary pays models have been allocated to private beneficiaries in the business plan.
+As such, no beneficiary pays models have been allocated to private beneficiaries in the business plan and therefore, a coastal protection service charge would not be activated.